revelfire/eth2-staking/README.md

 > For Raspberry Pi staking (testing purpose, see this [guide](raspberry_setup.md))

 **Your takeaways from this post**
-- Deploy a client (Prysm or Lighthouse) to stake Ethereum in testnet (medalla)
+- Deploy a client (Prysm or Lighthouse) to stake Ethereum in testnet (pyrmont)
 - Semi automated infrastructure deployment (terraform, cloud-config, AWS, snapshot)
 - A setup to obtain high security for your funds
 - Some basic monitoring and steps to fix commum issues